Thyroid-stimulating hormone (TSH) is produced by your pituitary gland, which helps regulate hormone production and metabolism throughout your body.

-As a result, about 1 to 2 percent of pregnant women may receive levothyroxine (Synthroid), methimazole (Tapazole), or propylthiouracil (PTU) to help control TSH and thyroid hormone levels, especially if they have hypo- or hyperthyroidism.
+As a result, a small percentage of pregnant women may receive levothyroxine (Synthroid), methimazole (Tapazole), or propylthiouracil (PTU) to help control TSH and thyroid hormone levels, especially if they have hypo- or hyperthyroidism.

 If you’re pregnant and already taking this medication for abnormal thyroid hormone levels, your doctor may recommend increasing your dose by about 30 to 50 percent.

 Successful treatment of high TSH and hypothyroidism during pregnancy can lower your chances of having a miscarriage.
 Control of TSH levels can also help prevent other pregnancy complications, such as: